-Bayshore Christian School serves 350 children in grades pre-kindergarten through High School.
+Bayshore Christian School serves 340 children in grades pre-kindergarten through High School.
 The school is unique in that it provides a quality education at a very affordable price.
 Many of the families the school serves are in the military just down the road at MacDill Airforce base.
 In the past 51 years, the school has a special relationship with the military base and its families.
 It is well equipped to help families with the transition through the school when military transfers occur.
 Serving military families is a unique part of the story of Bayshore Christian School.
 No other school has the experience and familiarity to address the families.
 A video of the property is here:

 By the late 1970s, the school was out of space and additional buildings needed to be built to educate the students of Bayshore Christian School.
 The school purchased three lots or parcels – called 11, 11b and 12.
 A donor provided the funding, and a decision was made to construct a Family Life Center on the School owned lots of 11 and 12.
 The Family Life Center, built in 1980, is much more than a gym – the high school is located in the building.
 The building has classrooms, a full gym, a weight room, and other rooms used for educational purposes.